 The entire proprietary complex accounts for 400mg of ingredients.
 The following list highlights some of the ingredients of note:

-- Ammonium Succinate – Ammonium succinate was studied in a double-blind placebo-controlled clinical trial.
+- Ammonium Succinate – Ammonium succinate has been studied in a double-blind placebo-controlled clinical trial.
 The results were significant as users who were given Ammonium Succinate experienced marked relief from waistline weight gain and climacentric symptoms.

 - Glycine – Glycine is typically taken from soy isoflavones which share a similar hormonal profile to humans.
 Glycine is rich in phytoestrogens as we read in this OMICS Online article, which makes it a good candidate for natural hormone balance without having to undergo actual hormone therapy.

-- Monosodium L-Glutamate – This is a sodium amino acid derivative and it is purported that it can inhibit certain neurotransmitter signals that are related to low energy.
+- Monosodium L-Glutamate – This is a sodium amino acid derivative and it is purported that it can inhibit certain neurotransmitter signals those related to low energy.

 Interestingly enough, there have been high-quality clinical trials on not only the ingredients in Amberen but on the supplement specifically.

 These studies yielded positive results and noted that the elements in Amberen help to stabilize mood, stymie the increase in weight that is typical of menopausal and post-menopausal women and help balance their estrogen profile overall.

 There are a couple of succinate-based components in Amberen Menopause Relief Capsules that are studied at great length.